 - Word documents, PowerPoints and PDFs need to be readable by a screen reader or other assistive technology.

-- Images need alt-text to describe the picture to visually impaired students, or another alternative that allows students to gain the information needed.
+- Images need alt-text to describe the picture to visually impaired students, or they need to have another alternative that allows students to gain the information contained within the image.

-- Videos need to be captioned to provide deaf students with a text version of the audio.
+- Videos need to be captioned to provide deaf and hard of hearing students with a text version of the audio.

 - Third-party software used in the classroom, like MyMathLab or Quizlet, needs to be accessible.